Dr. Paul ClevelandNavigating Controversial Issues

 How does government redistribution destroy freedom?

 How does government redistribution of wealth destroy community?
-How does free trade promote community?

 If we vote on it, and the majority of the people think it is a good idea, does this justify taxing away from some to give it to others?

 Navigation Points Video: Today I am joined by my son, Caleb to discuss scarcity a little further.